What is Assessment?

 - What are some examples of how learning is assessed in my academic program?

 - What are some examples of how assessment in my program has led to specific improvements to the program and student learning?

 - What evidence do you have that students in my program are learning what faculty expect them to learn?

-- We welcome student involvement on the OHSU Assessment Council.
+- We welcome learner involvement on the OHSU Assessment Council.
 Email firstname.lastname@example.org if you are interested in joining us!
-We are happy to set up a time to talk about what student involvement in the Council could look like.
+We are happy to set up a time to talk about what learner involvement in the Council could look like.

 - Ask your faculty if you can join a curriculum committee at the program level.
 This is a fantastic way to contribute student perspective and help improve programs and student learning.

-- All-Hill Student Council has opportunities for students who want to contribute to revising the annual student satisfaction survey, among other activities.
+- All-Hill Student Council has opportunities for learners who want to contribute to revising the annual student satisfaction survey, among other activities.

-- We have an assessment work study position available for students who qualify for work study through their FAFSA – email email@example.com for more details.
+- We have an assessment work study position available for learners who qualify for work study through their FAFSA – email email@example.com for more details.

 - Participate in institutional surveys when opportunities arise.
 We need your input and are eager to make improvements based on student feedback.